Skip to main content

 Consult Dr. Ash

-By the time most Philadelphia women come into clinic asking about perimenopause, they have already gone through three or four versions of being dismissed.
+By the time most Philadelphia women come into clinic asking about perimenopause, they have already gone through 3 or 4 versions of being dismissed.
 The cycles are weird, but "you're too young."
 The sleep is broken, but "try magnesium."
-The brain fog is real, but "maybe an antidepressant."
+The brain fog is thick, but "maybe an antidepressant."
 The joints ache, but "try yoga."
 Meanwhile, the hormonal picture that explains most of the symptoms together is sitting right there, untested and unaddressed.
-Perimenopause is the hormonal transition that precedes menopause.
-For most women it begins in the late 30s to mid 40s and lasts 4 to 10 years.
-The cause is not a steady decline in estrogen - it is wild variability.
-Estrogen swings up and down within and across cycles.
-Progesterone drops first, often years before estrogen does.
-The symptoms reflect that variability and overlap heavily with what a busy primary care visit will attribute to stress, sleep, or thyroid.
-This page is how we actually approach perimenopause at Fishtown Medicine in Philadelphia: the workup, the symptom-by-symptom breakdown, and what the evidence says about hormone therapy in 2026.

-What perimenopause actually looks like
+What perimenopause looks like

 The presentations vary enormously, but here are the patterns we see most: